 Overnight Baked Oatmeal: Watch the Video

 Make-ahead breakfasts always seem to come out of the refrigerator (I'm looking at you, chia pudding and overnight oats).
 Although I love that grab-and-go ease for mornings when I've slept through my alarm, a hot breakfast is the one thing I need to truly start the day off right.

 But the problem is that I despise making a mess of the kitchen first thing in the morning.
 This make-ahead baked oatmeal means I can measure and mix the night before so that there are no crumbs to wipe up or pots to clean before heading out for the day.

 For Your Information

 - You'll need 2 cups of old-fashioned rolled oats for this.
 Do not substitute instant or quick-cooking oats, as their texture is too fine.

-- 1 large egg (or 1 tablespoon of flaxseed meal mixed with 3 tablespoons of water, for a vegan option) gives the baked oatmeal a scoopable, custard-like texture.
+- One large egg (or 1 tablespoon of flaxseed meal mixed with 3 tablespoons of water, for a vegan option) gives the baked oatmeal a scoopable, custard-like texture.

 - Refrigerate at least 8 hours or overnight before baking.

 Baked oatmeal can easily be adapted to suit all types of diets without sacrificing texture or flavor.
 If you want to make baked oatmeal for a vegan crowd, simply substitute coconut oil for the butter, flaxseed meal for the egg, and your favorite non-dairy milk for cow's milk.